 2.3 - Call for volunteers

-The GNSO Council reiterates as stated in its previous comment on Operating Standards for Specific Reviews (October 2017) the need forthat “ICANN org must consult SO/AC Leaders if they believe the pool of candidates is insufficiently diverse or skilled .
+The GNSO Council reiterates as stated in its previous comment on Operating Standards for Specific Reviews (October 2017) that “ICANN org must consult SO/AC Leaders if they believe the pool of candidates is insufficiently diverse or skilled .
 Any decision to extend the call for volunteers should have support from a majority of SO/AC Leaders.
 The requirement that an interested candidate indicate which SO/AC they are seeking nomination from has created some challenges for the selection process adopted by the GNSO Council because not all candidates are well-known within the GNSO and this can be detrimental to their application.
 Where a candidate does not have a natural SO/AC from which to seek nomination, it should be acceptable for that candidate to be considered by all SO/AC in their respective selection processes”.

 Previous calls for volunteers for review teams indicate the need to extend the call and provide the room for outreaching beyond representation from SO/AC.
 The GNSO Council emphasizes the need for SO/AC support through their Chairs for any extension of the call for volunteers.